-Painting in a night photograph with light feels exciting.
-Using a long exposure time I walk through the image carrying a digital light source which places my chosen image into the photograph.
-The images which I paint in the work are of myself either from my career as a performance artist or from my childhood.
-I then stand in the dark anticipating seeing each shot.
-As the shoot evolves I adjust my placement of the light painting in the image, the speed or pattern which I move through the image while painting, or perhaps the settings on my digital light tool to push to art in the direction I’ve envisioned.
-How my body moves effects the image, the terrain, and outside light sources such as cars, airplanes, streetlights, the stars and the moon.
+Painting with light feels exciting.
+I create in the darkness of night walking through the image carrying a digital light source which places an image I have chosen into the photograph.
+The images that I decide to insert are photographs of myself either from my career as a performance artist or from my childhood.
+As the shoot evolves I adjust the placement of the image that I am painting, the speed or pattern which I move, or the settings on my digital light tool to create my vision.
+Time itself is important in the length of exposure time used in the photograph, and also unimportant in the meditative state that is induced when I hit that creative sweet spot.
+How my body moves affects the image, the terrain of the site, and outside light sources such as cars, airplanes, streetlights, the stars and the moon.

 Night Messages is a photographic series taken at night with words written in the images that are made by painting with light during a long exposure time.
 Pairing quotes with photographs of public spaces is an intersection of painting, public art and photography.